 Mankind, with its infinite capacity to creatively destroy, constantly produces new means by which to kill one another.
 There are no shortage of weapons in this world or ways to wield them.
 Across the Throne, advanced weapon forms have cropped up; methods that have been time tested in the crucible of war.
 Each of these styles contains three individual maneuvers and usually requires a specific weapon or condition with which to perform them with.
 Advanced Maneuvers must be used with the appropriate requirements.

 Fighting Styles cost 10 Experience Points, and grant all 3 Maneuvers within.

 Uses: Hatchet, Axe or Greataxe

-Requirements: Sound Strength, Arming or Heavy Weapons 4
+Requirements: Impressive Strength, Arming or Heavy Weapons 4

 Harsh places produce harsh men, and the environs of Njordr are the harshest.
 The northmen expertly hew what trees there are into warm cabins and sturdy longships, but there are worse things that must be solved by an axe in the North.
 The bears, the orc, and sometimes even the svartalf are dangers that can kill you faster than the winter cold.
 The brave men of the North fear no battle, however, and will fell a foe like felling timber.
 In the North, thegns serve a similar role to the vested knights that serve noble houses.
 These brave champions of the ice-hardened Jarls of the north are trained in the ferocious arts of the northmen, and use it to protect the lands of the lords and destroy their enemies.